Question Words Overview

 - Ég verð tilbúinn þegar þú hættir að spyrja > I’ll be ready when you stop asking.

 Note that in the answer, we don’t use hvenær, but þegar.
 Hvenær is for questions, þegar is for statements.

 There are three words for saying where in Icelandic, depending on if you are at, going to, or coming from the location.
-Words changing depending on motion is quite common in Icelandic: you can read more about it in Cases and Motion.
+These are just one of a group of adverbs of location that do this.